justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/best-practices.md

 ## Keep your libraries up to date

-Make sure you are working using the latest version of our component and Foundations libraries.
+Make sure you are working using the latest version of our component and Foundation libraries.
 This will ensure your files use components and styles which are up to date and are consistent with other teams.

 When a library has a new update you’ll get a notification on the bottom-right corner of your Figma workspace.
 Tap on update to bring up the Updates modal, where you will be informed of any changes and updates that have been made to the library.